itsluap/books/the_wrong_answer/chapters/chapter-07-the-ministry-responds.md

 “It was scheduled,” Mara said, and did not sit until Helen gestured.
 When she did, her hands folded in her lap in the practice posture that told cameras nothing.

 The underside of the table had a lip where wood met metal.
-Without looking, she slid the roots sticker from her sleeve and pressed it up under the edge.
+Without looking, she slid the roots sticker—thin as a leaf of microfilm—from her sleeve and pressed it up under the edge.
 The adhesive warmed under her thumb.
 She counted, silent: one, two, three.

 “We just want to understand you,” Helen said.
 Her smile was a soft bridge.
 “There was a small disruption yesterday.
 You may have heard?
 These things unsettle learners.”